open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

       exporters: [debug]
 ```

-Now run Yoda's setup with `docker-compose -f docker-compose.yaml` and you should
+Now run Yoda's setup with `docker compose -f docker-compose.yaml` and you should
 see something akin to below:

 ```shell